jparkerweb/pixel-banner/README.md

 - No spaces within field names (spaces after commas are fine)
 - Names must be unique across all fields

+## Pin API Images
+When using random images from Pexels or Pixabay, you'll see a pin icon (📌) in the top left corner of the banner.
+Click this to:
+1. Save the image to your vault
+2. Update your note's frontmatter to use the local image
+3. Never lose that perfect banner image again!

+You can configure the save location and manage orphaned pins in settings.

 ## Example Note Screenshot

 ![example](example.jpg)